 Father was appointed pastor of St. George Church in New Kensington, Pennsylvania in the summer of 1997.
 From 1997 to 2002 he also taught Theology, Church History and Homiletics at Sts.
 Cyril and Methodious Byzantine Catholic Seminary in Pittsburgh.
 In 2002, Father Timothy and Louise moved to Guatemala as volunteers with the Orthodox Christian Mission Center.
 Here Father ministered to the children of an Orthodox orphanage as well as to members of the local Orthodox community.
 During his time in Guatemala, Fr.
 Timothy had the opportunity to visit and serve the Orthodox communities of San Salvador and Ecuador.
 Upon returning to Pittsburgh in 2003, Father served as a supply priest for the Orthodox parishes of western Pennsylvania while working full time as a Family Therapist with Spectrum Family Network a private agency specializing in in-home family counseling for juvenile offenders and their families.

 His Eminence, Metropolitan Philip, appointed Fr.
 Timothy as Pastor of St. George Church of Boston in July, 2004.
+In 2012 Metropolitan Philip appointed Fr.
+Timothy the Protosyngellos of the Antiochian Archdiocese.
+Father is also an officer of the Archdiocesan Board of Trustees.
 Father Timothy and Louise live in Roslindale and Boston and St. George is once again their home.